 Graduation is right around the corner.
 With it comes the excitement and apprehension of entering the Real World for the first time, and the sadness of leaving the college where you spent the last four years.
 And then, of course, there’s the stress of preparing for graduation itself.
-It’s time to get all the wrinkles out of the gown and find the perfect decorations for your graduation cap.
+It’s time to get all the wrinkles out of the gown and answer the question, “What do I need to decorate my graduation cap?”

 The graduation cap represents the four years you spent going to classes to complete a major you loved — and, of course, all the nights you won’t remember with friends you won’t forget.
 Whether you decided to pay for essays or buckle down and do it yourself, that cap means something.
 Naturally, you’ll want it to look nice, but making the perfect graduation cap is not always as easy as it sounds.
 Here are the do’s and don’ts for having the best graduation cap on campus.